Kreusada/Kreusada-Cogs/rhymes/README.rst

-.. _colour:
+.. _rhymes:

 ======
-Colour
+Rhymes
 ======

-This is the cog guide for the 'Colour' cog.
+This is the cog guide for the 'Rhymes' cog.
 This guide contains the collection of commands which you can use in the cog.

 Through this guide, ``[p]`` will always represent your prefix.
 Replace